When the kids start singing and the band begins to play..."

 - SF Debris's short story titled "You Better Watch Out" inflicts this on a criminal as punishment, doomed to take up the role of Santa Claus and deliver presents to everyone on Earth for eternity.

 - The first story of Mickey's Once Upon a Christmas is "Donald Duck Stuck On Christmas" which was inspired by the "Christmas Every Day" short story.
 It involves Huey, Dewey and Louie wishing upon a star for Christmas to be everyday.
-At first they are delighted, only to discover it's not just Christmas everyday, but the exact same day even down to their presents from the previous day getting wrapped up again.
+At first they enjoy it, only to discover it's not just Christmas everyday, but the ''exact'' same day even down to their presents from the previous day getting wrapped up again.
 After getting fed-up they try to ruin Christmas to put an end to it.
-However they then notice a card from Donald and Daisy explaining the true meaning of Christmas in being about family rather than presents, to which the boys embrace the Christmas spirit and help everyone else enjoy Christmas, thus breaking the time loop.
+However they then notice a card from Donald and Daisy explaining the true meaning of Christmas in being about family rather than presents, to which the boys embrace the Christmas spirit and help everyone else enjoy Christmas, and the time loop ends.